A Match at Midnight: Date

 The date of the play's origin and stage premier cannot be fixed with certainty, though scholars have interpreted the text's contemporary allusions as indicating a date in the early 1620s, with c.
 1622 commonly given as a good approximation.
 The records of Sir Henry Herbert, the Master of the Revels, license an otherwise-unknown play called A Match or No Match on 6 April 1624; similarity of authorship data (see below) suggests that A Match or No Match is an alternative title for A Match at Midnight, and its date of 1624 conforms to the dating of the play to the early 1620s.

 Performance

 The title page of the 1633 quarto states that the play was acted by the "Children of the Revells" – though no specific information on any production has survived, and there is no guarantee that that company premiered the work onstage.

-A Match at Midnight was apparently never revived in its original form after the London theatres re-opened with the Restoration in 1660.
+A Match at Midnight was never revived in its original form after the London theatres re-opened with the Restoration in 1660.
 But in the early nineteenth century, James Robinson Planché combined material drawn from the play with extracts from Jasper Mayne's The City Match to create a theatrical hybrid he called The Merchant's Wedding.
 This work premiered in 1828 and enjoyed some success; it was printed three times in its century.